 • Recombinant 4th Chromosome

 • Heterotaxy with Right Isomerism

 These two diagnoses are the umbrella terms for the multitude of medical complications that Cyrus experiences.
 Among these are a seizure disorder, tracheomalacia, bilateral colobomas on the iris and optic nerve, submucosal cleft palate, hypotonia, polydactyly, an atrial septal defect, Ebstein’s anomaly, an unusable stomach with gastroparesis, a bi-lobed liver with hyperbilirubenemia and giant-cell hepatitis, chronic lung disease, malrotated intestines, irregular kidneys, hypothyroidism, bilateral inguinal hernias, and global developmental delays.

 MONROE CARELL JR CHILDREN'S HOSPITAL (Vanderbilt)

 Cyrus was born by emergency Cesarean section on October 22, 2013.
 He had an APGAR of 2.
 The NICU had already been alerted about his condition, and we already had a team dedicated to each of his systems.
 The entire medical staff there were attentive, supportive, and collaborative with us regarding his care and treatment.
-There was no stone left unturned; I truly believe it was to their credit that my child, for whom the chromosomal anomalies should have been a death sentence, is alive to celebrate his fifth birthday last week.
+There was no stone left unturned; I truly believe it was to their credit that my child, for whom the chromosomal anomalies should have been a death sentence, is alive to celebrate his 6th birthday on the 22nd of October.

 Cyrus is just one of MANY children being helped by CMN Hospitals nationwide - so let's do what we can to support them and the children/families they help!